-You may have learned about CPM, but then you got confused when you found out about eCPM.
+You must have learned about CPM.
+But, you got confused when you found out about eCPM.
 That’s the case with a lot of publishers.eCPM or Effective CPM is another key metric used to measure the ad revenue.
-But before getting to it, let’s recap the basics first.
+But before getting to it, let’s rewind the basics first.

-CPM or Cost Per Thousand Impressions is the amount advertisers are willing to pay for every thousand impressions they receive.
+CPM or Cost Per Thousand Impressions is the amount advertisers are willing to pay for every one thousand impressions they receive.
 It’s an advertisers’ side metric that help them decide the budget of their campaigns.

 CPM is calculated using this formula:

-For example, if an advertiser has a budget of $100 and wants to reach 100,000 users, then his/her CPM would be $1, i.e., ($100/100,000)*1000.
+For example, if an advertiser has a budget of $100 and wants to reach 100,000 users, then his/her CPM would be $1 CPM i.e. ($100/100,000)*1000.

 eCPM is predicted by the ad network of the publisher using this eCPM formula:

-Why eCPM is Important
+Why eCPM Metrics is Important for Publishers

 eCPM helps predict the earnings of the publishers.
 A target earning number can work as a motivation for publishers to work accordingly.
-If you are performing ad testing to find the best performing ads for your website, then eCPM achieved for different ad tests can help you choose the winner ad.
+If you are performing ad testing to find the best performing ads for your website, then eCPM achieved for different ad tests can help you choose the winner.

 How to Increase eCPM

-1. Increase Monthly Traffic
+Increase Monthly Traffic

 Your monthly traffic is directly proportional to your earnings.
 This is the reason monthly traffic is the first thing asked by ad networks and advertisers when they look for publishers.
 Similarly, in order to maximize the earnings, start with increasing your website the traffic.
 You can go for organic, paid or both methods of getting traffic, depending on your budget.

-2. Partner with Multiple Ad Networks
+Partner with Multiple Ad Networks

 Ad networks help you generate demand for your inventory.
 Partner with multiple ad networks for better demand and value for your inventory.
 Do your research to find ad networks offering better deals for different geographical locations.
 Adding multiple networks can get your inventory to high paying advertisers.
 Also, it can increase the competition on your inventory, and hence your earnings.

 Use Different Ad Formats

 When it comes to ad format, go with what your users like.
 For that, you need to ace your testing game.
 Publishers have multiple ad formats available to run tests and find the best ones.
 Here are some commonly-used ad formats:

 Banner ads: Simple image with text in rectangle or square shapes (like 250×250, 720×90, 300×250 and more).
 Because of their simplicity and effective results, banner ads are the go-to solution for many publishers and advertisers.

 Rich media ads: These are heavy, graphic and media-rich ads which are interactive and appealing for users.
 These creatives are generally preferred for reducing banner blindness.
 However, rich media ads are heavy in file size as they are in gif or video formats.

 Native ads: These ads blend with the content of the webpage without disrupting user experience.
-Native ads look like the organic content of the page and are proven to be beneficial for publishers with engaged, content-consuming users.
+Native ads look like the organic content of the page, and are proven to be beneficial for publishers with engaged, content-consuming users.

 Work on User Experience

 A user who lands on your webpage but gets overwhelmed with ads is going to leave.
 This is a sign of bad user experience.
 Such practices lead to the use of ad blockers amongst users, further reducing your eCPM.
-In fact, most ad networks block publishers’ accounts for poor user experience.So, follow best practices while creating ad placements.
+In fact, most ad networks, including AdSense, block publishers’ accounts for poor user experience.So, place your ads ideally on webpages without hindering the content.

 Get Search Engine Traffic

-6. Make Your Website Mobile-Friendly
+Make Your Website Mobile-Friendly

 Mobile users have surpassed the total desktop users.
 Hence, this is the right time to start driving traffic from mobile users as well.
-For that, you need to work on making your site mobile friendly; starting with AMP or PWA can be good options.
+For that, you need to work on making your site mobile friendly; start with AMP or PWA can be good options.
 Next, you can try mobile ad formats and sizes to make the most out of mobile ads.

 Know the Value of Your Niche

 The ad industry has seen that advertisers pay more for a niche audience.
 Some niches are more valuable than others.
 Check whether you fall under the category of expensive keywords.
 If yes, you are in luck and can make a good ad revenue out of the market.

-8. Determine the Source of Your Traffic
+Determine the Source of Your Traffic

+The content and niche of your site can be exactly the same as another site.
+However, there can be a huge difference in the eCPM.
+How?
+Because of the source of the traffic.
+The geographical location of the audience plays a huge role in your earnings.
+For example, the traffic from US is more valuable than the Philippines.
+If you own a site concerning a specific geographical location, it is recommended that you find a good ad network in your locality.
 However, in case of a global site, try to get premium traffic to see an increase in ad revenue.
-For that, you can run paid campaigns to drive audience from a specific location or simply design your content in accordance with the targeted area.
+For that, you can run paid campaigns to drive the audience from a specific location or simply design your content in accordance with the targeted area.